CLI command reference

 particle serial flash

-mode in DFU mode (blinking yellow) is a more reliable way to flash your device over USB.
+mode in DFU mode (blinking yellow) to flash firmware instead.

 particle serial inspect

 Print information about the firmware modules on a device.
-The device must be in listening mode (blinking blue) and connected by USB to your computer.
+The device must be connected by USB to your computer.

 $ particle serial inspect